 If you have a strong conviction that the stock price will go up over time, you can buy it now and then sell it off when the price has gone up to your take-profit price.

-- Short sell high and buy back at low price
+Method #2: Short sell high and buy back at a low price

 There is one exception.

-If you are doing day trading, you are not required to borrow the stocks because you will have bought back the stock before market close.
+If you are doing day trading, you are not required to borrow the stocks because you will have bought back the stock before the market closes.

 So, you will have to check and make sure that you comply with it.